Apple slides through its iPhone X event without any major surprises for Wall Street

 But, again, the story played out more or less like we expected.
 Throughout the year, Apple has steadily marched forward as it makes its bid to become a $1 trillion company.
 It recently planted its checkpoint flag when it forecast a big third quarter, signaling that the new iPhone would come out on time and get consumers excited about the device.
 To be sure, there are some big upgrades in the iPhone 8, but for the company’s next act, everyone will be looking at what happens with the iPhone X.

-Apple didn’t pull any surprises and Wall Street isn’t going to have to make any major adjustments to its projections for the company — at least, not yet.
+Apple didn’t pull any surprises, and Wall Street isn’t going to have to make any major adjustments to its projections for the company — at least, not yet.
 There may be changes and new blips in the system as time goes on, but for now, all eyes once again turn to what happens with the sales of the iPhone 8.
 Then, Apple will make its push to hit that $1 trillion status as it tries to figure out what the next generation of the smartphone — with its new array of cameras, focus on augmented reality, and such — looks like.

-Be sure to check out a full rundown of the iPhone 8 and iPhone X event on our live blog.

 0